Yang-Mills-Utiyama Theory and Graviweak Correspondence

 Raising and lowering Roman indices for both tensor- and form-indices are done using the metric tensor $\betaL$ as in (\ref{dwww}).
 Since we represent the tensor basis in $\TML$ with lower indices and the form bases in $\TsML$ with upper indices, the tensor coefficient has upper indices and the form coefficient has lower indices, which is called the \emph{intrinsic position} of indices in this report.

 From the gauge theoretical point of view, choosing the inertial frame among general coordinate frames breaks the local $G\!L(4)$ gauge symmetry as the gauge fixing does.
-After the gauge fixing by choosing one of the inertial frames, the inertial manifold has a local $SO(1,3)$ symmetry, and its spin connection behaves as a massless gauge boson, a graviton.
+After the gauge fixing by choosing one of the inertial frames, the inertial manifold still keeps a local $\SO(1,3)$ symmetry, and its spin connection behaves as a massless gauge boson, a graviton.

 In this study, a vector ${\bm u}{ \in }V(\TML)$ is defined as a column vector, and its component is represented with a superscript as the intrinsic position.
 Components of its transpose ${\bm u}^t$ are represented as a row vector with a subscript as the intrinsic position.
-The inner product of two vectors ${\bm u},{\bm v}{ \in }V(\TML)$ are defined utilizing the metric tensor as
+A local $\SO(1,3)$ invariant bilinear form of two vectors ${\bm u},{\bm v}{ \in }V(\TML)$ are defined utilizing the metric tensor as